Keats/vincentprouillet/content/post/testing-a-different-spa-routing.md

 ## The end
 Will this work for complex apps?
 I don't know but I will certainly try it and report!

+Edit: It looks like TypeScript 2.4 will support [string enums](https://github.com/Microsoft/TypeScript/pull/15486)!
+This means we will be able to not duplicate the `Routes` content and use an enum instead!